Tatenda Mkuruva: Michigan Stars

+Detroit City FC

+On March 25th, 2025 USL Championship club Detroit City FC announced the signing of Mkuruva on a two-year deal, with 2025 guaranteed and a 2026 option.

-International
+International career

 Mkuruva represented Zimbabwe at the under-17, under-20 and under-23 level before making his senior debut in 2016.
 He represented Zimbabwe national team at the 2017 Africa Cup of Nations.